- Back is dark bluish-gray (juveniles more pale) fading to a whitish belly

 - Anal fin lacks black tip (in adults); dorsal fins, pectoral fins, anal fin and caudal fin lower lobe are black-tipped in juveniles (fades with growth)

-- First dorsal fin begins above the axil of pectoral fin
+- First dorsal fin starts above pectoral fin inner margin

-Blacktips often come inshore in large schools, particularly in association with Spanish mackerel.
-Frequently the most common shark in clear-water cuts and along beaches in Florida and Bahamas.
+Often come inshore in large schools, particularly in association with Spanish mackerel.

 Image Credit: © Diane Rome Peebles